Gurez Valley

 Safety, Permits & Local Etiquette

-• Inner Line Permit: Required for Indian nationals due to proximity to the Line of Control.
-Apply online via the J&K government portal or through Srinagar DC office (INR 500-700, processing time 1-2 days).
-Carry ID proofs.
+- Inner Line Permit: Required for Indian nationals due to Gurez’s proximity to the Line of Control.
+Obtain it online or through the Deputy Commissioner’s office in Bandipora; it’s quick and costs a nominal fee.

-• Solo Female Traveller: Generally safe with warm locals, but stick to populated areas like Dawar.
-Avoid isolated treks alone and dress modestly to blend in.
+- Solo Female Traveller: Generally safe with warm locals, but stick to populated areas, dress modestly, and avoid isolated treks alone.
+Travel with a guide for added comfort.

-• Do's & Don'ts: Respect local customs—ask before photographing people.
-Don’t litter; carry trash back.
-Bargain politely at markets.
-Avoid political discussions near border areas.
+- Do’s & Don’ts: Respect local customs by dressing conservatively.
+Ask before photographing people.
+Avoid littering—carry trash back.
+Bargain politely at local shops.

 Hidden Tips Only Repeat Visitors Know

-• Stock up on snacks and water in Bandipora; supplies are limited in Gurez.
+- Stock up on snacks and essentials in Bandipora; options in Gurez are limited.

 Frequently Asked Questions